 So, this is one way to see the contrast between religion versus spiritual exploration.
 The latter derives its direction from repeatable and verifiable processes.

-To camouflage this mythology, they use ceremony, ritual, dress, and spiritual language.
+They use ceremony, ritual, dress, and spiritual language to camouflage this mythology.
 And, after all, these religions have the most followers worldwide.
 They control most of the cultural narrative with over 4 billion members combined.
 The level of influence depends on your integration level into the belief system.
-In the battle of worldviews, they use powerful tools such as self-hypnosis and group hypnosis.
+They use powerful tools such as self-hypnosis and group hypnosis in the battle of worldviews.
 They use these brainwashing tools to integrate people into the belief system.

 The Tools of the Abrahamic Traditions